osquery/osquery/docs/wiki/deployment/performance-safety.md

 }
 ```

 The script will take the value of the stat and compare it with the tuple at the corresponding stat's key in `RANGES`.
 If the value is less than the value in the tuple then the index for the value in the tuple is what appears in the script output.
 If the value for the stat is greater than all values of the tuple, then the length of the tuple is what appears in the script output.
 For example, if `cpu_time` for a query is 0.2, then you'll see `C: 0` in the script output.
 If `cpu_time` is 11, then you'll see `C:3` in the script output.

-The results (utilization=2) suggest running `processes_binding_to_ports` less often.

-To estimate how often these should run you should evaluate what a differential in the information means from your visibility requirement's perspective (how meaningful is a change vs. how often you check for the change).
-Then weigh that value against the performance impact of running the query.

 Queries that fail to execute (for example, due to a non-existent table) will return the highest category result '3' and the value '-1' for all statistics.

 ## Continuous Build